omichde/BOMTalk/README.md

 Apple's size recommendation to send data through GameKit is max.
 50KB, but BOMTalk allows arbitrary sized NSData.
 In the sender BOMTalk splits the data into blocks, collects them on the receivers end and recreates the previously NSData object.

 Sending data is completely optional: in a lot of cases, message IDs may suffice (for states, handshaking etc).
-If you send data and it exceeds the limit, you can be notified of the transmission for each block (not for individual bytes) with the progress API.
+If you send data and it exceeds the limit, you can be notified of the transmission progress for each block (not for individual bytes).

 # Documentation

-BOMTalk consolidates GameKits APIs and internal techniques by providing a BOMTalk connection "object".
+BOMTalk consolidates GameKits APIs and internal techniques by providing a BOMTalk connection "singleton".
 This object ecapsulates the network handling, keeps its list of peers up to date and interacts with your controller in three ways: blocks, delegates or notifications.
 Alongside the obvious [sendTo]([BOMTalk sendToAllMessage:])-messages all callback mechanisms are modelled with the same concept in mind:

 - answering to incoming messages
 - progess metrics for outgoing and incoming data